Accessibility Plan

 Statement of Commitment

 Youth Opportunities Unlimited is committed to treating all people in a way that allows them to maintain their dignity and independence.
 We believe in integration and equal opportunity.
-We are committed to excellence in serving all customers including people with disabilities.
-We will endeavor to prevent and remove barriers to accessibility and to comply with accessibility requirements under the Accessibility for Ontarians with Disabilities Act.
+We are committed to excellence in serving all customers including people with disabilities and ensuring a safe environment with non-discrimination as per the Ontario Human Rights Code.

 Introduction